vegasjm/VideoRental/README.md

 Software Requirements: Maven4, Git2, JDK8

-You just have to clone the project from My GitHub repository, runnin this Command Line in the folder you decide:
+You just have to clone the project from My GitHub repository, running this Command Line in the folder you decide:

 **git clone git://github.com/vegasjm/VideoRental**